• Skip to primary navigation

 Or have the caps on a toasted bun with vegan mayo, olive tapenade, and vegan feta cheese.

-Leftovers will keep for 3 or 4 days in a covered container in the refrigerator.
-Warm them in a pan with a little oil.
-If they’ve dried out at all, add a splash of red wine.
+Warm them in a pan with a little oil or in the microwave.
+If they've dried out at all, add a splash of red wine.

-Sliced mushrooms are great in fajitas, burrito bowls, or on a pizza.
+Sliced mushrooms are great in grilled fajitas, burrito bowls, or on a pizza.

 More grill recipes